AtelierCartographie/Khartis/app/templates/help/en/report.md

-Have you think about the column that will identify geographical objects?
+Have you thought about the column that will identify geographical objects?